JoaoAJMatos/VINC/README.md

 ## Is it detectable? :mag_right:

 **YES**!
-Vinc is detectable and the connection can be traced down to you!
+Vinc is considered malicious software by 10 of the 67 most popular anti-virus softwares.
+All the connections made and packets transmited over the internet can also be traced down to you!

 ## Screenshots :camera: